darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/freelancer_install_wine_prefix.png)

-- The important part u need to select 32 `Prefix architecture` inside (even if your OS has installed 64 bit Wine Proton, it still supports 32 bit running)
+- The important part u need to select 32 `Prefix architecture` inside (even if your OS has installed 64 bit Wine, it still supports 32 bit running)
 - And u need to select any empty dedicated folder for `Wine prefix` (I chose `/home/naa/apps/freelancer_related/wine_prefix_freelancer_online`)
     - that ensures a fresh copy of Windows Filesystem emulation will be used with dedication to our Freelancer Discovery setup.